History, tourist information, and nearby accommodation

 You might be forgiven for thinking that this historic market town has nothing but half-timbered buildings.
 While that certainly isn't the case, it is hard to imagine a place with more beautiful old medieval, Tudor, and Stuart half-timbering within a few blocks.

-The Market House was built in 1653 and originally served as a grain store.
-It is raised on massive timber columns to create an open arcaded market under cover.
-It is now used by the local council.
+The Market Hall (sometimes known as the Market House) was begun in 1617 and originally served as a grain store in addition to a covered area for market stalls.
+It is raised on 16 massive timber columns to create an open arcaded market under cover.
+The upper chamber is used by the local council but twice-weekly markets are still held at ground floor level.

 it was in this very spot in 1645 that a battle took place between Parliamentary troops and Cavaliers supporting the king, with the Royalists eventually prevailing.

-On High Street is the library, notable for its striking clock tower.
-The library is dedicated to poet Elizabeth Barrett-Browning, who lived and wrote in the town.
+On High Street is the Barett Browning Institute, notable for its striking clock tower.
+The building is dedicated to poet Elizabeth Barrett-Browning, who lived and wrote at Hope End, just a few miles north of Ledbury.
+The Institute's striking clock tower was designed in Tudor Revival style by architect Brightwen Binyon to echo the iconic Market Hall across the road.

-At the bottom of Church Street stands the Town Council, housed in a timber-framed 15th-century building.
-When the Council chambers were being restored in 1989 workmen discovered a stunning series of Elizabethan wall paintings painted to resemble expensive tapestries.
+At the bottom of Church Street stands the Town Council, housed in a picturesque timber-framed 15th-century building.
+When the Council chambers were being restored in 1989 workmen discovered a stunning series of Elizabethan wall paintings painted to resemble expensive tapestries and oak panelling.

 At the top of Church Street opposite the Heritage Centre is an attractive timber-framed cottage that houses a display of local life in the Victorian period.
 The house originally stood on High Street but was disassembled in 1830 and only re-erected in its current location in 1979.

-Architectural historian Sir Nikolaus Pevsner called Ledbury's medieval parish church the 'premier parish church in Herefordshire', and it is hard to argue with that assessment.
+Architectural historian Sir Nikolaus Pevsner called Ledbury's medieval parish church of St Michael the 'premier parish church in Herefordshire', and it is hard to argue with that assessment.
 St Michael's dates to the 12th century and stands on the site of an earlier Saxon building.

 Highlights include the 14th-century chapter house and a display of items discovered after the Civil War Battle of Ledbury.
 Look for the memorial to poet John Masefield, who was born in Ledbury.

-All the old architecture is set off by a profuse display of flowers; Ledbury is a past regional winner of the Britain in Bloom competition.
+Ledbury is a delight to explore.
+All the old architecture is set off by a lush display of flowers around the town; Ledbury is a past regional winner of the Britain in Bloom competition.

 Address: Ledbury, Herefordshire, England